 If you frequently stay at hotels, getting a hotel credit card may be well worth it.

-Here's Our Pick Of The 6 Best Hotel Credit Cards
+Here's Our Pick Of One Of The Best Hotel Credit Cards

-Starwood Preferred Guest® Credit Card from American Express, a GET.com advertiser, lets you earn 25,000 bonus Starpoints® after you spend $3,000 in purchases with your card within the first 3 months of account opening.
-Also as a limited time offer earn an extra 10,000 bonus Starpoints® after you make an additional $2,000 in purchases within the first 6 months.
-Offer ends 4/5.
+Starwood Preferred Guest® Credit Card from American Express, a GET.com advertiser, lets you earn 25,000 Starpoints® after you spend $3,000 in purchases with your card within the first 3 months of account opening.
 You can earn up to 5 Starpoints® per dollar spent on eligible purchases.
 Earn 1 Starpoint® per dollar spent on other eligible purchases. $0 annual fee for the first year, then $95.
 Terms apply.

 Added perks: You can redeem your Starpoints for nights at over 1,300 Starwood hotels & resorts in nearly 100 countries and for free plane tickets on over 150 airlines with SPG Flights and there are no blackout dates.
 Benefit from Car Rental Loss and Damage Insurance, Travel Accident Insurance, Roadside Assistance Hotline and Global Assist® Hotline.
 Enjoy complimentary in-room internet at participating SPG locations.
 You will also enjoy many more travel, entertainment and shopping perks.